ITU-BDSA2024-GROUP1/Chirp/docs/report.md

   "auth_github_clientSecret": "6f43c9d347116d35557b9a98133177b520f97178"
 }
 ```
-4. Now you can go back to the Chirp folder and try the command that lists all of the user-secrets for the applications as with the other method.
+4. Now you can go back to the Chirp folder and try the command that lists all the user-secrets for the applications as with the other method.

 ### How to run test suite locally (Noah)